ANALYSIS-For airlines, China boom now exposes them to risk as coronavirus slams market

 ($1 = 1.4622 Australian dollars)

-(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago.
-Editing by Gerry Doyle)
+(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by Laurence Frost in Paris; Editing by Gerry Doyle and Hugh Lawson)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9321 8174;))